tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/35_embodied_tasks.md

 [dockerhub]: https://hub.docker.com/r/duckietown/

 A *Master* server will be used to collect and queue all submitted programs ([](#fig:dockerflow)) The *simulation evaluation agents* will execute each queued program as they become available.
-Submissions that pass the simulation environment will be queued for execution in the {robotariums}.
+Submissions that pass the simulation environment will be queued for execution in the robotariums.

 <div figure-id="fig:dockerflow">
 \input{dockerflow.tex}